awsdocs/aws-doc-sdk-examples/python/cross_service/photo_analyzer/README.md

 sandbox, you must register both the sender and recipient email addresses.
 You can do this by using [the console](https://console.aws.amazon.com/ses).

-*Tip:* for this example, you can register the same email account as both the sender and the recipient.
+*Tip:* For this example, you can register the same email account as both the sender and the recipient.

 ## Running the code